Weighted Sums and Berry-Esseen type estimates in Free Probability Theory: Berry-Esseen type estimate in the non-id free CLT: Proof of Theorem Proof of Theorem 1.7

-The general idea of the proof of Theorem \ref{Berry esseen bounded non id} is already known from the proof of Theorem \ref{main compact}: We will use the machinery of $K$-transforms in order to derive a lower bound for the subordination functions followed by establishing and solving a cubic and quadratic functional equation for latter functions.
-For completeness, we will give a brief proof of Theorem \ref{Berry esseen bounded non id} and refer to the sections before for the exact details.
+\begin{proof} [Proof of Proposition \ref{preliminary rate with power 2/3}] \revtwo Let us outline the structure of the proof: In the first step, we use the machinery of $K$-transforms in order to derive a lower bound for the modulus of the subordination functions belonging to the convolution $\mu_{\boxplus n}$. \revtwo In comparison to the proofs given for weighted sums, this step is new.
+Moreover, it is responsible for the additional assumption of compact supports. \revvtwo In the second and third step, we analyze a cubic and \revtwo a \revvtwo quadratic functional equation for the \revtwo subordination \revvtwo functions.
+An application of Proposition \ref{Bai - Götze's Version} will end the proof in the fourth step. \revvtwo

-In the case of bounded weighted sums our starting point for finding a lower bound for the corresponding subordination functions was the rate of convergence stated in Theorem \nolinebreak \ref{main theorem}; compare to the proof of Lemma \ref{upper bound G_theta}.
-In the more general setting of free non-identically distributed bounded random variables, we are given a weaker rate of convergence, namely the square root of the third Lyapunov fraction as shown in \cite[Theorem 2.6]{Chistyakov2008a}.
-This forces us to include an iteration step.
-We obtain the following preliminary result: \begin{prop} Under the conditions of Theorem \ref{Berry esseen bounded non id}, we have $\Delta(\mu_{\boxplus n}, \omega) < CL_n^{\nicefrac{2}{3}}$ for some constant $C>0.$ \end{prop}